WHAT IS A WRIST FRACTURE?

 A wrist fracture, also known as a broken wrist, is the most common type of broken bone in the arm.
 In many cases, the injury is due to a sports injury or an accident, which causes the bone to move in an unnatural way, either cracking or breaking completely.
-When wrist fractures can heal without surgery, physical therapy may be prescribed as a non-surgical treatment option to help you regain function of the affected wrist as the bone repairs itself.
-In addition, physical therapy can help to rehabilitate a wrist following surgical treatment for a wrist fracture.
+When wrist fractures can heal without surgery, PT may be prescribed as a non-surgical treatment option to help you regain function of the affected wrist as the bone repairs itself.
+In addition, rehabilitation of a wrist following surgical treatment for a wrist fracture is necessary.

 There are various types of wrist fractures that can occur, including:

 - Colles fractures (one type of distal radius fracture)

 WHAT CAUSES A WRIST FRACTURE?